habitat-sh/habitat/www/source/tutorials/getting-started-configure-plan.html.md

 ---

 # Add configuration to your plan
-When you create a plan, you can optionally define what configuration settings can be overridden.
-Those configuration settings are specific to the native application or service, but you can use a [mustache](https://mustache.github.io/)-based version of the native app configuration file and then update the settings in a corresponding TOML file.
+When you create a plan, you may optionally define which configuration settings can be overridden.
+Those configuration settings are specific to the native application or service, but you may use a [mustache](https://mustache.github.io/)-based version of the native app configuration file and then update the settings in a corresponding TOML file.

-For example, the archive for our Node.js app already has a configuration file called config.json that populates a message of the day and specifies a listening port for the http server.
+For example, the archive for our Node.js app already has a configuration file called `config.json` that populates a message of the day and specifies a listening port for the http server.
 We will use that file as a template for the settings that can be overridden at start up or while our service is running.

 1. In your `plans/mytutorialapp` directory, create a new directory named "config" and add a new file to it named "config.json" to match the name of the configuration file that server.js references.

-       [default:/src/plans/mytutorialapp:0]$mkdir config && touch config/config.json
+       [9][default:/src/plans/mytutorialapp/hooks:0]$cd ..
+       [10][default:/src/plans/mytutorialapp:0]$mkdir config
+       [11][default:/src/plans/mytutorialapp:0]$touch config/config.json

 2. Open `config/config.json` in your text editor.
-3. Copy the contents from the original config.json into `config/config.json` as shown below.
+3. Copy the contents from the original `config.json` into `config/config.json` as shown below.

        {
            "message": "Hello, World!",